dangaiden/blog/content/post/2019/2019-10-14-vmworld-2019-europe-local-guide.md

                                           </p>

                                           <p>
-                                            <span style="font-size: 16px;"><span style="font-family: Nunito;">It is one of the most exciting leisure and touristic spots throughout Barcelona, with a wide offering of shops, clubs, </span>and<span style="font-family: Nunito;"> restaurants.
+                                            <span style="font-size: 16px;"><span>It is one of the most exciting leisure and touristic spots throughout Barcelona, with a wide offering of shops, clubs, </span>and<span> restaurants.
 It&#8217;s the gateway to the Barcelona beaches and also there is the Barcelona zoo near to it.</span></span>
                                           </p>

                                           <p>